Aya-AbdElsalam/BrainWave/README.md

 ![screencapture-localhost-3000-2024-07-01-12_30_53](https://github.com/Aya-AbdElsalam/BrianWave/assets/152267387/16cf323b-2310-409f-8c06-96960b0e9aa3)

 # Tools
-- React js
+- React js for building user interfaces, focusing on component-based architecture
-- CSS
+- CSS for styling
-- Fire base
+- Firebase for storing data and authentication
-- Redux Toolkit
+- Redux Toolkit for state management
-- React slick
+- React Slick for slider

 # Running the Project
 you can use 👉 **Live Demo :** https://brain-wave-sand.vercel.app/
 ## or